Search...

 For young adults ready to carry something real

-This programme is for young adults who care about change and are ready to practise responsibility.
+This programme is for young adults aged 18 to 30 who are already carrying responsibility in real situations, and are ready to practise ethical leadership with others.

-You need to be willing to think honestly, speak truthfully, listen deeply, receive challenge, work with others and stay accountable when things become difficult.
+Participants need to be ready to take part seriously in an 18-month programme of learning, reflection and action.
+That means being willing to think honestly, listen carefully, receive challenge, learn with people whose experiences may be different from yours, and stay accountable when things become difficult.

 Programme at a Glance